grecobri/jekyll-serif-theme/about.md

 - Mathematical Statistics for Undergraduate, Masters, and PhD Students
 - Statistics Preparation for Data Scientist Job Interviews

-If you would like to schedule a tutoring appointment, [click here](https://calendly.com/briangreco).
-Standard appointments are 60 minutes.
-Package deals for multiple lessons are available.
+If you would like to schedule a tutoring appointment, please [contact me](https://forms.gle/Ms9915cmL9Bw8DVd6) and I will respond quickly.
+Standard appointments are $120 per hour.
+Package deals for multiple lessons are available for a discounted rate.

-If you are unsure if I can help you, please feel free to [contact me](https://forms.gle/Ms9915cmL9Bw8DVd6) before scheduling an appointment.